 ARCH3209: Modern Material Culture;

 ARCH3308: Historical Archaeology Field school;

 ARCH8806: Historical Archaeology Field school.

 For more information about studying historical archaeology at Flinders please contact the lecturer in charge, Dr Heather Burke.

 In search of the stables at MacKillop Memorial Park, Penola.
-In 2011 and 2012 students from Flinders will be excavating the site of the 1866 stables building used as one of the first Catholic schools by Mary MacKillop.
+In 2011 and 2012 students from Flinders excavated the site of the 1866 stables building used as one of the first Catholic schools by Australia's first saint: Mary MacKillop.

 Historical Archaeology of Adelaide Database